top of page

 Born in Hawaiʻi in 1962, Patrick Ching has spent a lifetime teaching people about nature through his art.
 He grew up exploring the valleys and shorelines of Hawaiʻi and at age sixteen decided to be a nature artist after seeing Hawaiian hawks in Pololū Valley for the first time.
 He then became a professional artist painting everything from coconuts to large murals.

-Patrick received a scholarship and attended the Otis/Parsons Art Institute in Los Angeles and the University of Hawaiʻi at Mānoa, where he studied print making and Leeward College where he majored in ceramics.
-His most influential artistic mentors were Jim Rayker, Herb Kane, and international surrealist artist John Pitre.
+Patrick received a scholarship and attended the Otis Art Institute of Parsons School of Design in Los Angeles and the University of Hawaiʻi at Mānoa, where he studied print making and Leeward College where he majored in ceramics.
+His most influential artistic mentors were Jim Raker, Herb Kawainui Kāne, and international surrealist artist John Pitre.

 Patrick volunteered for many wildlife organizations and eventually became a ranger for the U.S. Fish and Wildlife Service at the Kīlauea lighthouse on Kauaʻi.
-He also lived for extended periods of time among sea turtles and monk seals on the remote North Western Hawaiian Islands.
+He also lived for extended periods of time among sea turtles and monk seals on the remote Northwestern Hawaiian Islands.

 In 1984, Patrick wrote his first coloring books on Hawaiian animals and the success of those books launched his publishing career and he has since authored many award-winning books including Sea Turtles of Hawaiʻi, The Hawaiian Monk Seal, and The Story of Hina.